 John F. North has been a director of XPEL since August 2023.
-Since September 2022, Mr. North has been serving as the Chief Executive Officer and director of Lazydays Holdings, Inc. (Nasdaq: GORV), an operator of recreational vehicle ("RV") dealerships across the U.S. which also offers a comprehensive portfolio of products and services for RV owners and outdoor enthusiasts.
+Until September 2024, Mr. North served as the Chief Executive Officer and director of Lazydays Holdings, Inc. (Nasdaq: GORV), an operator of recreational vehicle ("RV") dealerships across the U.S. which also offers a comprehensive portfolio of products and services for RV owners and outdoor enthusiasts.
 Previously, between October 2020 and September 2022, Mr. North served as senior vice president and chief financial officer at Copart, Inc. (Nasdaq: CPRT), a leading provider of online auctions and vehicle remarketing services.
 Prior to that, from March 2019 to August 2020, Mr. North served as the chief financial officer of Avis Budget Group, Inc. (Nasdaq: CAR), a global leader in car and truck rental and on-demand car sharing,.
 Prior to joining Avis Budget Group, Inc., Mr. North served for 17 years in a variety of leadership roles with Lithia Motors, Inc. (NYSE: LAD), a publicly traded auto retailer, including as chief financial officer from January 2017 to March 2019, and before that, as chief accounting officer from January 2016 to December 2016.
 Mr. North earned his B.S. in Finance from Santa Clara University in 1998.
 He is a Certified Public Accountant and a CFA Charterholder.

-Mr. North's prior management experience along with his position as Chief Executive Officer of Lazydays Holdings, Inc. and his broad knowledge of the automotive industry are important qualifications for the Board.
+Mr. North's prior management experience along with his former position as Chief Executive Officer of Lazydays Holdings, Inc. and Chief Financial Officer of Copart, Avis Budget Group and Lithia Motors and his broad knowledge of the automotive industry are important qualifications for the Board.